eventhorizon-cli/BufferQueue/README.md

 Get the specified producer through the IBufferQueue service and send the data by calling the ProduceAsync method.

+If bounded capacity is set, when the buffer is full, the ProduceAsync method will discard the data and throw a MemoryBufferQueueFullException.
+You can use the TryProduceAsync method to check if the data was successfully sent.

 ```csharp
 [ApiController]
 [Route("/api/[controller]")]